ModelOriented/hstats/README.md

 - supports multivariate predictions,
 - respects case weights, and
 - works with both data.frames and matrices (e.g., for XGBoost).

-Note: The numbers usually slightly differ from the implementation in the {gbm} package.
-The reason is that {interactML} is model-agnostic and therefore cannot rely on the fast tree-traversal method to calculate partial dependence functions.
+- Furthermore, different variants of the original statistics in [2] are available.

+Note: The {gbm} package offers a model-specific implementation of some of the statistics.
+Since it uses the weighted tree-traversal method of [1] to estimate partial dependence functions, the results are typically slightly different.

 ## Installation